digitalbazaar/forge/README.md

 console.log(decipher.output.toHex());

 // decrypt bytes using CBC mode and streaming
-// Performance can suffer for large multi-MB inputs due to buffer manipulations.
+// Performance can suffer for large multi-MB inputs due to buffer
-// Stream processing in chunks can offer significant improvement and also allow
+// manipulations.
+Stream processing in chunks can offer significant
-// CPU intensive update() calls to happen via setImmediate/setTimeout.
+// improvement.
+CPU intensive update() calls could also be performed with
+// setImmediate/setTimeout to avoid blocking the main browser UI thread (not
-// Optimal block size depends on the JavaScript VM and other factors. var encryptedBytes = encrypted.bytes();
+// shown here).
+Optimal block size depends on the JavaScript VM and other
+// factors.
+var encryptedBytes = encrypted.bytes();
 var decipher = forge.cipher.createDecipher('AES-CBC', key);
 decipher.start({iv: iv});